tobywf/xml_dataclasses/README.md

 ### [0.0.7] - unreleased

 * Warn if comments are found/don't treat comments as child elements in error messages
+* Allow lenient loading of undeclared attributes or children

 ### [0.0.6] - 2020-03-25